opensensorhub/osh-js/vuepress/docs/src/guide/datasources/sos/general.md

 The DataSource is the entry point defining some properties about the kind of data you want to display and how to connect to it.

-There are properties to control the playback stream, server version, data connector, buffering, and some other network options.
+There are properties to control the playback stream, server version, protocols, buffering, and some other network options.

 **osh-js** comes with built-in datasource types: